-9. Website Page Speed – Getting a discounted hosting plan might be costing you more than it promises to save OR getting your best friend to throw up a website overnight might be killing your profits and your rankings!
-Let’s keep this straightforward… time is money and Google definitely values time.
-If your website takes more than a few seconds to load, then you’re definitely being penalised by Google for that.
+9. Website Page Speed – A discounted hosting plan might cost you more than it promises to save, OR getting your best friend to throw up a website overnight might be killing your profits and rankings!
+Let’s keep this straightforward… time is money, and Google values time.
+If your website takes more than a few seconds to load, then you’re being penalized by Google for that.

-Don’t make it difficult for people to contact you, Google tracks all this data so optimise as best as you can.
-Put a contact form on each page, make sure your phone number is clearly visible and clickable (use < a href=”tel:123456789″>123 456 789</a>) so people don’t have to spend time dialing your number.
+Don’t make it difficult for people to contact you.
+Google tracks all this data, so optimize as best as you can.
+Put a contact form on each page, and make sure your phone number is visible and clickable (use < a href=”tel:123456789″>123 456 789</a>) so people don’t have to spend time dialing your number.